JesseMeng/LeetCode/README.md

 # LeetCode
-This is the repository I made to save my sbumitted solutions to LeetCode problems.
+This is the repository that contains my solutions to the leetcode practice problems and contest questions.
+In my solutions, I also comment the time/space efficiency and the difficulty of the problem as stated in the website.